Choosing the Right f-stop for Night Shots with Long Exposure

 By using long exposure times for exposing water in movement, its possible to achieve a very nice silky effect.
 Typically an exposure time of 15-60 sec is enough to turn a moving water surface into a flat silky looking surface.
 Depending on the conditions you may need to expose up to a couple of minutes.

-To achieve this long exposure time for a night shot, simply by selecting a smaller aperture like f22 and f32, may not be the best solution, as lens diffraction at these apertures have a significant negative influence on the contrast and the sharpness of the final image.
+To achieve this long exposure time for a night shot, simply by selecting a smaller aperture like f22 and f32, may not be the best solution.
+Lens diffraction at these apertures has a significant negative influence on the contrast and the sharpness of the final image.

 You will achieve a much sharper image, if you use a lower f-stop in the range f8 f11.
 To ensure the right exposure time, try using high quality Neutral Density (ND) filters instead.

 The image above shows a zoom into the central part of the image without any image adjustments added.
 The same image is shot at both f=8 and f=22.
 It is obvious using f=22 decrease the sharpness and the local contrast significantly.
 You can hardly read the Gulf logo.

 Sometimes, it’s a good idea to make an aperture sweep to learn more about the behavior of a specific lens.
 It’s necessary to use a very sturdy tripod and manual focus in order to not be influenced by variations in the autofocus system.

 The 4 images above are 200% zooms into to central part of an image.
 With this zoom level we can see how the lens diffraction effect gradually decreases the sharpness of the image.
 At f11 we still have great sharpness, but at f16 an obvious loss of sharpness appears.
 At f22 we really lose a significant amount of sharpness and local contrast.

 Lets take a look at the surface of the water and observe the effect of using long exposure time for the shoot.